 - If you have sex less than 24 hours before the exam, use condoms.

 - DON’T douche—it upsets the natural balance of the vagina.
-Most doctors and the American College of Obstetricians and Gynecologists (ACOG) suggest that women steer clear of douching.
-Douching may make a woman more prone to vaginal infections.
+Most health care providers and the American College of Obstetricians and Gynecologists (ACOG) suggest that women steer clear of douching.
+Douching may make someone more prone to vaginal infections.

 - DO wash your vaginal area with mild, unscented soap.
 There is no need to use anything special to clean the vulva and vagina.
 Rinse well and pat dry.

 - DO wipe your vagina and anus from front to back to avoid spreading germs.

 - DO take antibiotic medicine only when needed.
 Antibiotics can kill “good” bacteria in the vagina.